-The Art and Craft of Novel Writing, Level Two
+The Art and Craft of Novel Writing

 Writing a novel involves creating a world populated by compelling characters while making sure every moment brings the story to its fullest potential.
 We’ll discuss developing the skills to make that happen.
 Approaches to plotting will receive special attention.
-Other topics will include voice, point of view, dialogue and challenges presented by the comma.
+Other topics include voice, point of view, dialogue and challenges presented by the comma.

 Each student will have a chance to submit one chapter, or around ten pages of work, every other week.
 These pages will be read by everyone in advance.
 Expect lively and friendly discussions by a small, supportive group.